Disparities in Pain Care: Chiropractic Solutions for Patients, Communities, and Your Practice

 Chuck Simpson, DC, DABCO, graduated from, Washington State University and received a Doctor of Chiropractic degree from University of Western States in 1978.
 From 1979 until 2003, he maintained a private chiropractic practice in Cornelius, Oregon, an ethnically diverse community near Portland.

-He served on the Oregon Board of Chiropractic Examiners and has volunteered for the Council on Chiropractic Education as a site visitor and currently serves as a CCE Councilor.
+He served on the Oregon Board of Chiropractic Examiners and has volunteered for the Council on Chiropractic Education as a site visitor and as a CCE Councilor.
+He has been an ACA Member since 1989 and currently is a member of the Committee on Equity, Diversity, and Inclusion.

 |Access Date||Quiz Result||Score||Actions|